Hybrid Modeling Design Patterns

 We achieve state-of-the-art quantitative and qualitative performance with a much simpler architecture.

-Finally, we propose a new wildcard architecture that is capable of describing arbitrary combinations of models in an easy-to-interpret fashion.
+We propose a new wildcard topology, that is capable of describing the generic connection between two combined models in an easy to interpret fashion.

 arXiv Detail & Related papers (2024-06-12T11:17:11Z) - FusionBench: A Comprehensive Benchmark of Deep Model Fusion [78.80920533793595]